 The data analysis of motor vehicle contacts to the census data relevant to the number of "households" in Meadows Place who indicated, in the 2010 census, that they had access to vehicles, produced interesting findings.
 Specifically, the percentage of individuals of Hispanic descent that came in contact with the police was higher than the percentage of Hispanic households in Meadows Place that claimed, in the 2010 census, to have access to vehicles.
 With respect to Caucasians and Asians, a lower percentage of contacts were detected.
-That is, the percentage of Caucasian and Asian drivers that came in contact with the police in 2014 was lower than the percentage of Caucasian and Asian households in Meadows Place with access to vehicles.
+That is, the percentage of Caucasian and Asian drivers that came in contact with the police in 2015 was lower than the percentage of Caucasian and Asian households in Meadows Place with access to vehicles.

-Thirteen-Year Comparison
+Fourteen-Year Comparison

-The thirteen-year comparison (02-14) of traffic and motor vehicle related-contact data showed some similarities.
-As illustrated in table 3, the percentage of drivers (from different racial/ethnic groups) that came in contact with the Meadows Place Police in 2014 was similar to the percentage of drivers, from the same racial/ethnic groups that came in contact with the Meadows Place Police Department from 2002 to 2014.
+The fourteen-year comparison (02-15) of traffic and motor vehicle related-contact data showed some similarities.
+As illustrated in table 3, the percentage of drivers (from different racial/ethnic groups) that came in contact with the Meadows Place Police in 2015 was similar to the percentage of drivers, from the same racial/ethnic groups that came in contact with the Meadows Place Police Department from 2002 to 2014.
 However, a few differences were noted.
-When comparing 2014 to the previous years, there was an increase in percentage of contacts among African American and Hispanic drivers.
-A decrease in percentage was detected among Caucasians and Asians.
+When comparing 2015 to the previous years, there was an increase in percentage of contacts among Hispanic drivers.
+A decrease in percentage was detected among African Americans.

-It is clear that commonalities in the data existed, when analyzing the searchrelated contacts for all thirteen years.
-A decrease in percentage was noted among Caucasians and Asians; the opposite was true for African Americans and Hispanics.
-When considering the arrests made, the data revealed that the percentage of arrests increased among Caucasians, African Americans and Hispanics.
-It should be noted that the 2010, 2011, 2012, 2013 and 2014 data should be analyzed while considering that since January 1st of 2010, a contact was re-defined by the law; thus, making it statistically challenging to compare traffic contacts (collected and reported from 2002-2009) with motor vehicle contacts (collected and reported since 2010).
+It is clear that commonalities in the data existed, when analyzing the search-related contacts for all fourteen years.
+A decrease in percentage was noted among African Americans; the opposite was true for Caucasians.
+When considering the arrests made, the data revealed that the percentage of arrests increased among Caucasians while a decrease in percentage was evident among African Americans and Hispanics.
+It should be noted that the 2010, 2011, 2012, 2013, 2014 and 2015 data should be analyzed while considering that since January 1st of 2010, a contact was re-defined by the law; thus, making it statistically challenging to compare traffic contacts (collected and reported from 2002-2009) with motor vehicle contacts (collected and reported since 2010).